By Team EarPeace

 Okay okay, let’s get the safety stuff out of the way first.
 It may not be the most interesting, but motorcycle safety is the most important.
 Not only is extreme weather uncomfortable for motorcyclists, it’s dangerous.
 We don’t have room to get into too much detail, but as a motorcyclist, you should be versed in basic first aid.
 And if you are, you’ll know the dangers of frostbite, hypothermia, heat exhaustion and heat stroke.
 All these are very serious, even life-threatening conditions, especially if they cause loss of attention or unconsciousness.

 In addition to dangers to your body, extreme weather creates environmental challenges that require extra focus from the rider.
 There’s traction issues from rain, snow or ice, as well as limited visibility caused by condensation on your face shield as well as ground fog, rain or snow.
 Heat can make asphalt or “tar snakes” slick, and mirage-like heat shimmers can mess with your mind.
+Wind noise over a long period can add to exhaustion, causing you to make more mistakes.

 And of course, extreme temperatures cause mechanical issues fair-weather riders don’t have to deal with.
 So these tips aren’t just for comfort – they can save yours, and someone else's, lives.